 1. Eat 5 to 6 small meals a day: Eating smaller meals instead of three large meals should keep you full throughout the day, cut down on mindless snacking, increase metabolism and decrease stress eating or “empty calories.”

-According to Courtney Wilson, a registered and licensed dietitian who has worked with brides, you should eat a small portion of lean meat, whole grain carbohydrate and a fruit or vegetable every 3 to 4 hours.
+You should eat a small portion of lean meat, whole grain carbohydrate and a fruit or vegetable every 3 to 4 hours.
 Also, consume dairy products regularly.
 As your stress level increases as the wedding nears, it is important to plan meals ahead of time.
-Courtney suggests cooking meals you can freeze and eat later and taking mini meals with you as you run errands and meet with vendors.
+It is also a good idea to be cooking meals you can freeze and eat later and taking mini meals with you as you run errands and meet with vendors.
 As an anxious and busy bride, it is important that you do not skip a meal.
 Skipping meals lead to overeating and a decrease in energy.

 2. Drink plenty of water: Drinking water throughout the day will keep you hydrated which may also make you feel full.
 Did you know hunger pangs can actually be a sign that you are thirsty?
 How much should you drink daily?
 The minimum amount of water for a healthy person is eight to ten eight-ounce glasses a day.
 You may need more if you exercise regularly or if you are overweight.
 Drinking soda or even diet soda is not a good substitute.
 While soda contains water, it is actually dehydrating fluids that eliminate the water contained in them and cause you to lose further amounts of water your body has reserved.